sli0111/michael_zeng_w251_hw/hw08/README.md

 4. Think about image augmentation?
 How would augmentations such as flip, rotation, scale, cropping, and translation effect the annotations?
 Those augmentations definitely makes the annotations job harder.
 For example, I nearly missed the TIE fighter when it was shown sideways and looked like an oxtagon.

+## Part 2: see `annotation.ipynb`
+1. Describe the following augmentations in your own words
+    * Flip: flip the image upside down, or sideways, or the other way around
+    * Rotation: rotate the image while pivoting around the central pixel
+    * Scale: zooming in or out on a portion of the image
+    * Crop: cropping out a portion of the image
+    * Translation: map the position of each picture element in an input image into a new position in an output image, where the dimensionality of the two images often is, but need not necessarily be, the same.
+    * Noise: adding white noise on top of the original image

+## Part 3
+1. Image annotations require the coordinates of the objects and their classes; in your option, what is needed for an audio annotation?

+    It needs the begnning and the ending time stamp in the audio file, as well as their classes.

 # Original README